vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

-unworthy thought."+++(5)+++ Happy the youth which, like a lotus, can grow, unsullied and uncontaminated, in the muddy water of worldly life and which, the moment it is full blown is dedicated to the service of the Mother- land.
+unworthy thought."+++(5)+++ Happy the youth which, like a lotus, can grow, unsullied and uncontaminated, in the muddy water of worldly life and which, the moment it is full blown is dedicated to the service of the Mother###land.
 For such sacred worship, only the freshest, the most fragrant and unsmelt flowers are necessary.
 Mr.
 Tilak passed his LL.
 B. in December 1879.